agude/agude.github.io/_posts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 [per_date_plot]: {{ file_dir }}/mean_pedestrian_incidents_by_date.svg

-Halloween has by far the most incidents where pedestrians are hit by drivers.
+On Halloween, drivers are more likely to hit pedestrians than on any other day of the year.
 But its only about 15 to 20 more incidents than on any other October day, and there are almost 200 additional car crashes on Halloween.
 The number of additional pedestrian incidents does not account for much of the increase in car crashes.

-I will look into Halloween related incidents in more depth in my next post.
-{%comment%}TODO: UPDATE THIS{%endcomment%}
+For a more detailed analysis of pedestrian collisions on Halloween, [check out my other post][next_post].

+[next_post]: {% post_url 2022-12-01-switrs_pedestrian_incidents_on_halloween %}

 Otherwise there are some interesting patterns.
 Many holidays trend the same direction as cars: New Years, Memorial Day, Veterans Day, Thanksgiving, and